 In 1994, Rwanda was ravaged by a genocide that killed nearly one million people.
 While the country still faces many challenges, it has also given rise to some of the world’s most incredible success stories in the field of education — and the Harbers Foundation is deeply proud to have been part of one of the most dramatic.

-What began as an ambitious effort to make a difference in the lives of a handful of young women has since become an astonishing case study in what happens when women are given a chance to succeed.
-In a country where just 16 percent of girls graduate from high school, the Academy has prepared more than 600 young women to attend 162 different universities in 25 countries around the world.
-In the process, these young women aren’t just changing their own communities.
+We would eventually create a total of four films, all of which continued to raise money while documenting this incredible case study in what happens when young women are given a chance to succeed.
+In a country where just 16 percent of girls graduate from high school, Gashora has prepared more than 600 young women to attend 162 different universities in 25 countries thus far.

 But one of the things we love most about deploying the power of visual storytelling is that the most profound impacts are often also the most unexpected.
 Years later, we learned from admissions officers at several elite universities that our films continue to play a critical role in getting Gashora’s students accepted.
 By serving as undeniable visual evidence of the students’ ambition and potential, as well as the rigorousness of their secondary education, the films prove to admissions committees what’s already obvious to anyone after mere moments on the Gashora campus: These girls aren’t just ready to transform their communities.
 They’re already changing the world.